Last Updated on September 15, 2021 by Chef Mireille

 Other Lebanese/Turkish “pizza”:

-There are regional differences to the filling.
+There are versions of this Turkish Flat Bread Pizza throughout the country made with a variety of toppings.
+There are regional differences to the topping.
 In some areas, lemon juice would be added instead of the pomegranate molasses.
 Pine nuts and bell pepper may also be included.
+So let’s go over some of the variety you can put into your Turkish Pide.

-After the pizza’s are made, they are sold in slices on the street of Istanbul and throughout the region.
+After the pizza’s are made, they are sold in slices on the street of Istanbul and throughout the country.

 Combine with a salad and make it into a meal!